sketh444/Interactive-Lab-Hub/Lab 2/README.md

 For the updates to our display we added a new screen displaying the 0 emmisions deadline clock alone.
 We also incorporated the joy stick as a new piece of hardware.
 When on the tip screen if you swipe up or down with the joy stick a new tip on how help reach 0 emissions will be displayed.
 When you moved the joy stick horizontally it switches between the tip screen and just the 0 emission clock screen.

+To get the joystick working we used QwiicJoystickPy libary.

 Check out our updates in this video: https://youtu.be/RkIFK3NXVbI